pittisl/Generative-AI-Tutorial/README.md

 Generative AI is a hot topic today :fire: and this roadmap is designed to help beginners quickly gain basic knowledge and skills of Generative AI.
 Even experts are welcome to refer to this roadmap as a checklist to develop new ideas.

-:bulb: Tips: A good habit of learning is to ask yourself questions.

 ## Contents
 - [Background Knowledge](#background-knowledge)
   - [Neural Networks Inference and Training](#neural-networks-inference-and-training)